hepplerj/cv/cv.md

 **Doctor of Philosophy in History - In Progress**
 > University of Nebraska-Lincoln
-> Committee: Thomas Borstelmann (chair), William Thomas, Margaret Jacobs, Stephen Ramsay
 > Dissertation: *Computing the Cold War: The Military-Industrial-Academic Complex, the Technological West, and Computers in the National Security State*
 > Additional Qualifications: *Certificate of Digital Humanities*, awarded 2012

 **Master of Arts in History - 2007 to 2009**
 > University of Nebraska-Lincoln
-> Advisor: John Wunder
-> Committee: Douglas Seefeldt, Thomas Gannon
+> Committee: John Wunder (chair), Douglas Seefeldt, Thomas Gannon
 > Thesis: *[Framing Red Power: The Trail of Broken T reaties, the American Indian Movement, and the Politics of Media](http://digitalcommons.unl.edu/historydiss/21/)*
 > *(Listed among the top most downloaded files from UNL Digital Commons)*